Zoom fatigue is real. Staring at a computer all day can be tiresome. Here are some tips to help beat fatigue and keep your style.

 I love headwraps!
 I turn my scarves into headwraps and throw on some lipstick and earrings (the same one each time) and I’m camera ready!

-Tutorial of how to style a headscarf in a full headwrap style.
+You can take just about any fabric and turn into a beautiful headwrap style.
 We use viscose fabric, a rayon/cotton blend fabric that you can find at your local fabric store.